Aneeqasif/aneeqasif.github.io/src/content/posts/testing/index.md

 # A foldable heading <span class="tag" tag-name="Fold"><span class="smallcaps">Fold</span></span>

-this heading is foldable and initialy expanded state
+this heading is foldable and initialy expanded state Anthropic's latest model doesn't just win on paper—it demonstrates qualitative advantages that early testers consistently report.
+According to feedback from Anthropic employees who tested the model before release:

+-   **Handles ambiguity intelligently**: Opus 4.5 reasons about tradeoffs without requiring hand-holding
+-   **Solves complex, multi-system bugs**: When pointed at sprawling codebases with intricate issues, it figures out the fix
+-   **Unlocks previously impossible tasks**: Challenges that stumped Sonnet 4.5 just weeks ago are now within reach
+-   **“Just gets it”**: The model demonstrates judgment and intuition that goes beyond mechanical code generation

+Perhaps most remarkably, Anthropic tested Opus 4.5 on the same challenging take-home exam given to prospective performance engineering candidates.
+Using parallel test-time compute, the model scored higher than any human candidate has ever achieved on this two-hour technical assessment.

 # Another foldable heading type <span class="tag" tag-name="folded"><span class="smallcaps">folded</span></span>

 this is also foldable but initialy collapsed
+Here is a link back to the first section:

+Anthropic's latest model doesn't just win on paper—it demonstrates qualitative advantages that early testers consistently report.
+According to feedback from Anthropic employees who tested the model before release:

+-   **Handles ambiguity intelligently**: Opus 4.5 reasons about tradeoffs without requiring hand-holding
+-   **Solves complex, multi-system bugs**: When pointed at sprawling codebases with intricate issues, it figures out the fix
+-   **Unlocks previously impossible tasks**: Challenges that stumped Sonnet 4.5 just weeks ago are now within reach
+-   **“Just gets it”**: The model demonstrates judgment and intuition that goes beyond mechanical code generation

+Perhaps most remarkably, Anthropic tested Opus 4.5 on the same challenging take-home exam given to prospective performance engineering candidates.
+Using parallel test-time compute, the model scored higher than any human candidate has ever achieved on this two-hour technical assessment.
+Here is a link back to the first section:

+Anthropic's latest model doesn't just win on paper—it demonstrates qualitative advantages that early testers consistently report.
+According to feedback from Anthropic employees who tested the model before release:

+-   **Handles ambiguity intelligently**: Opus 4.5 reasons about tradeoffs without requiring hand-holding
+-   **Solves complex, multi-system bugs**: When pointed at sprawling codebases with intricate issues, it figures out the fix
+-   **Unlocks previously impossible tasks**: Challenges that stumped Sonnet 4.5 just weeks ago are now within reach
+-   **“Just gets it”**: The model demonstrates judgment and intuition that goes beyond mechanical code generation

+Perhaps most remarkably, Anthropic tested Opus 4.5 on the same challenging take-home exam given to prospective performance engineering candidates.
+Using parallel test-time compute, the model scored higher than any human candidate has ever achieved on this two-hour technical assessment.
+Here is a link back to the first section:

+Anthropic's latest model doesn't just win on paper—it demonstrates qualitative advantages that early testers consistently report.
+According to feedback from Anthropic employees who tested the model before release:

+-   **Handles ambiguity intelligently**: Opus 4.5 reasons about tradeoffs without requiring hand-holding
+-   **Solves complex, multi-system bugs**: When pointed at sprawling codebases with intricate issues, it figures out the fix
+-   **Unlocks previously impossible tasks**: Challenges that stumped Sonnet 4.5 just weeks ago are now within reach
+-   **“Just gets it”**: The model demonstrates judgment and intuition that goes beyond mechanical code generation

+Perhaps most remarkably, Anthropic tested Opus 4.5 on the same challenging take-home exam given to prospective performance engineering candidates.
+Using parallel test-time compute, the model scored higher than any human candidate has ever achieved on this two-hour technical assessment.

 ### Section Two <span class="tag" tag-name="folded"><span class="smallcaps">folded</span></span>

 Here is a link back to the first section:

+Anthropic's latest model doesn't just win on paper—it demonstrates qualitative advantages that early testers consistently report.
+According to feedback from Anthropic employees who tested the model before release:

+-   **Handles ambiguity intelligently**: Opus 4.5 reasons about tradeoffs without requiring hand-holding
+-   **Solves complex, multi-system bugs**: When pointed at sprawling codebases with intricate issues, it figures out the fix
+-   **Unlocks previously impossible tasks**: Challenges that stumped Sonnet 4.5 just weeks ago are now within reach
+-   **“Just gets it”**: The model demonstrates judgment and intuition that goes beyond mechanical code generation

+Perhaps most remarkably, Anthropic tested Opus 4.5 on the same challenging take-home exam given to prospective performance engineering candidates.
+Using parallel test-time compute, the model scored higher than any human candidate has ever achieved on this two-hour technical assessment.

 [Back to Section One](#section-one)